 You can amend your personal details by notifying your Account Manager or BOFA Customer Service team.
 If you are not a BOFA customer, you can notify firstname.lastname@example.org with any change to your details.
 You can also update information and preferences via the marketing emails we send to you.

 If you want a copy of the personal data that we hold of you or, if you wish to request a restriction of processing of your personal data or to object to processing, please contact our Customer Services department.
 We will respond to such requests within 30 days.

 We only collect and process your personal data when there is a lawful basis to do so.
 The lawful basis we rely on in this respect includes:

 - Contract: the processing is necessary to perform your service contract;

-- Legitimate interest: for example, i) a legitimate commercial interest to process certain of your personal data, e.g. for running our business and the purposes of certain forms of direct marketing and profiling; ii) to archive certain account information to facilitate you to re-use your account in the future; or iii) if there is a legitimate interest from business or security perspective, e.g. to prevent fraud or abuse of our services, or for purpose of network and information security of our IT systems;
+- Legitimate interest: for example, i) a legitimate commercial interest to process certain sections of your personal data, e.g. for running our business and the purposes of certain forms of direct marketing and profiling; ii) to archive certain account information to facilitate you to re-use your account in the future; or iii) if there is a legitimate interest from business or security perspective, e.g. to prevent fraud or abuse of our services, or for purpose of network and information security of our IT systems;

 - Legal obligation: the processing necessary to comply with a legal obligation, e.g. the legal requirement to keep administrative records for a certain period of time, or the legal obligation to share certain data on a police order for criminal investigation purposes;